finn-no/carousel-js/README.md

 ## Running tests
 Currently all tests are run using [JsTestDriver](https://code.google.com/p/js-test-driver/).
 Tests use the [Buster assertion library](http://docs.busterjs.org/en/latest/modules/buster-assertions/).
 In order to run the tests you must have Grunt installed and make sure you have the [Grunt JsTestDriver plugin](https://github.com/rickyclegg/grunt-jstestdriver) installed.
-The configuration is aleady in the project grunt file.
+The configuration is already in the project grunt file.

 To run the tests all you need to do is this: